ossf/staff/operations/github/ent-mfa/implementation_plan.md

 ![slack](https://github.com/ossf/staff/blob/2543a62481f1b10b19a8c89f123847ef19723cb6/operations/github/ent-mfa/images/impacted_individual_outreach_slack.png)

 Worst case scenario, if the member is not enabling 2FA by the implementation time, the implementer will coordinate with the member and the member's organization to restore their access and permissions.
-An organization owner can reinstate their access privileges and settings if they enable two-factor authentication for their account within three months of their removal from your organization.
+The member's organization owner can reinstate their access privileges and settings if they enable two-factor authentication for their account within three months of their removal from the organization.
-For more information, see "Reinstating a former member of your organization."Members and outside collaborators who will be removed from the organizations owned by your enterprise.
-The access can be reinstated by setting them
+For more information, see GitHub instruction on [Reinstating a former member of your organization](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-membership-in-your-organization/reinstating-a-former-member-of-your-organization).

 ## Implementation
 Publish Announcement as soon as the implementation plan is approved: